They say ”Comparison is the thief of joy”!

-It is a fact that most of Federal aid programs don’t offer CDL training, but there are always scholarships, grant and other financial helps to students who choose a particular school.
+It is a fact that most of the Federal-aid programs don’t offer CDL training, but there are always scholarships, grants and other financial helps to students who choose a particular school.

 In Idaho, for instance, trucking schools offer various options.